splunk/observability-workshop/docs/apm/hotrod-trouble-timebased.md

 * Examine traces in the waterfall
 * Discover the cause of the errors

-!!! note "Ensure you have a running instance that has the Hot R.O.D. app running"
-    The setup part is already documented in the [Preparation](../../smartagent/prep/), [Deploy the Smart Agent in K3s](../../smartagent/k3s/) and [Deploying Hot R.O.D. in K3s](../../apm/hotrod/) steps.

-    If you are using an AWS/EC2 instance, make sure it is available and skip to [Step 1](../../apm/hotrod/#1-find-a-specific-trace-using-time-slots-andor-tags), otherwise ensure your Multipass instance is available and running before continuing.

-    === "Shell Command"

-        ```
-        multipass list
-        ```

-    === "Example Output"

-        ```
-        Name                     State             IPv4             Image
-        vmpe-k3s                 Running           192.168.64.17    Ubuntu 18.04 LTS
-        ```

 ---

 ## 1. Traces and Spans explained